 Might this capacity enable the humanoids to track the properties that they thereby engage with in a rule-following manner?
 Might they be able to control in a conscious and intentional way for making judgments, given the evidence available in any situation, on whether the relevant property is present or not?
 Might they be able, for example, to control for making a judgment—and forming a judgment-based belief—that this activity is indeed a game, this artifact a tool?

 No, for reasons similar to those emphasized by Kripke’s Wittgenstein.
 He argues that while the humanoids might become disposed to track certain properties, such a disposition, however reliable it may be by our lights, would not enable them to identify something that might guide them on how they ought to proceed, telling them what to do in each new case; it would not play the required normative role.
-Their sensitization might lead the humanoids in the right direction, by our lights, in ascribing a certain property in this instance or that; it might constitute a suitable extrapolative disposition; But it would not give them the ability to identify that property as such—that is, in abstraction from its instances—and to try consciously and intentionally to track it in judgment.
+Their sensitization might lead the humanoids in the right direction, by our lights, in ascribing a certain property in this instance or that: it might constitute a suitable extrapolative disposition.
+But it would not give them the ability to identify that property as such—that is, in abstraction from its instances—and to try consciously and intentionally to track it in judgment.

 That ability would require the humanoids to view the property tracked as an object of attention and awareness distinct from its instances.
 And sensitization to patterns, on its own, will not do the job.
 It will make it possible for them to form beliefs and desires about the concrete objects available for perceptual attention; if something is a game, for example, they may form the belief that it is a game or form the desire to take part.
 But this sensitization to particulars will not deliver sensitization to properties.
 It will not enable them, abstracting from particulars, to pay attention to the properties as such—say, the property of being a game or a tool—and to form a conscious controlling intention to look out for instances of that property and to make judgments about its presence or absence only when that is appropriate.